 A number of courses have been approved by the Graduate Studies Committee for credit toward graduate degrees.
 Even programs like math offer classes that can be applied toward required graduate credit.

-Rose-Hulman offers graduate studies in 10 different programs.
+Rose-Hulman offers graduate studies in eight different programs.
 Some programs offer evening classes off campus to make it possible for professionals to continue to work fulltime while earning their graduate degree.

 Research & Facilities